 Exactly what is Lomandra grass?
 Lomandra is a native Australian grass that is also called basket grass or spiny-head mat-rush.
 Lomandra growing conditions vary from sandy to moist soils in swamps, mountains, creek banks, forests, and open hillsides.
 Lomandra grass has a clumping habit with green, flat blades and a height and spread of about 3 feet (1 m.).

-Among the more interesting tidbits of Lomandra information is its traditional use by Aborigines to make nets and baskets, and one species was also used as a food.
-There are nearly 10 Lomandra grass varieties available on the market.
+Among the more interesting tidbits of Lomandra information is its traditional use by Aborigines to make nets and baskets, and one species was also used as a food source.
+There are nearly ten Lomandra grass varieties available on the market.
 Almost any of these would be suitable as ornamental specimens in the warm region garden.
 As an added bonus, caring for Lomandra grass is effortless and plants have few disease or insect problems.